DevExpress-Examples/winforms-app-ui-automation-testing/README.md

 ## Run Tests

-In the Solution Explorer, expand the project with tests ("TestRunner"), right-click the *Tests.cs* (or *Tests.vb*) file with tests to invoke the context menu, and click "Run Tests".
+In the Solution Explorer, expand the project with tests ("TestRunner"), right-click the *Tests.cs* (or *Tests.vb*) file to invoke the context menu, and click "Run Tests".

 ## Files to Review